CopterExpress/clover/docs/en/assemble_4.md

 1. Prepare the laser rangefinder by soldering leads to it.
 2. Use four 2x5 self-tapping screws to secure the camera.

+    > **Warning** Make sure the screws don't touch any components on the camera PCB!
+Otherwise the camera may not function properly.

 3. Mount the laser rangefinder on the lower deck using two M3x8 screws and steel nuts.

     <div class="image-group">